-- Immediately Works must be carried out within the next day or week, with the area to be cordoned off, and restricted, due to the significant risk posed to the general public from the trees potential to fail, or the likelihood of spreading highly infections pests and diseases.
-Examples include any works required on a tree deemed hazardous. - 1 week 1 month Works must be prioritized over other projects, completing them in full as soon as possible.
+Immediately - Works must be carried out within the next day or week, with the area to be carried out within the next day or week, with the area to be compared of and restricted, due to the significant risk posed to the general public from the trees poter to the likelihood of spreading highly infections pests and diseases.
+Examples include any works required on a tree deemed hazardous.

+• 1 week - 1 month - Works must be prioritized over other projects, completing them in full as soon as possible.
 Where works cannot be attended to within this time frame the fall zone of the affected tree must be cordoned off and access restricted.
-Examples include irrigating and mitigation works around drought affected trees. - 1 month 6months Works are required and must be carried out within the maximum time frame.
+Examples include irrigating and mitigation works around drought affected trees.

+• 1 month - 6months - Works are required and must be carried out within the maximum time frame.
 Examples include coppicing old growth form suitable Lignotuberous Trees.